in-toto/attestation/spec/README.md

     safe due to the monotonic principle.

-*   **Versioning:** Each type has a [SemVer2](https://semver.org) version number and the [TypeURI] reflects the major version number.
-A message is always semantically correct, but possibly incomplete, when parsed as any other version with the same major version number and thus the same [TypeURI].
+*   **Versioning:** Each type has a [SemVer2](https://semver.org) version number and the [TypeURI] reflects the major version number.† A message is always semantically correct, but possibly incomplete, when parsed as any other version with the same major version number and thus the same [TypeURI].
     Minor version changes always follow the monotonic principle.
 NOTE: 0.X